TinyLLaVA/TinyLLaVA_Factory/README.md

         # your code here
 ```

-Then, modify your training scripts with the corresponding `CT_VERSION`.
+Then, modify your training scripts with the corresponding `VT_VERSION`.

 ### Connector